javascript-tutorial/en.javascript.info/1-js/02-first-steps/01-hello-world/article.md

 # Hello, world!

-The tutorial that you're reading is about the core JavaScript, that is platform-independant.
-Further on you will be able learn Node.JS and other platforms that use it.
+The tutorial that you're reading is about core JavaScript, which is platform-independent.
+Further on, you will learn Node.JS and other platforms that use it.

-But we need a working environment to run our scripts, and, just because this book is online, the browser a good choice.
-We'll keep the amount of browser-specific commands (like `alert`) to minimum, so that you don't spend time on them if you plan to concentrate on another environment like Node.JS.
-From the other hand, browser details are explained in detail in the [next part](/ui) of the tutorial.
+But, we need a working environment to run our scripts, and, just because this book is online, the browser a good choice.
+We'll keep the amount of browser-specific commands (like `alert`) to a minimum, so that you don't spend time on them if you plan to concentrate on another environment like Node.JS.
+On the other hand, browser details are explained in detail in the [next part](/ui) of the tutorial.

-So first let's see how to attach a script to the webpage.
-For server-side environments  you can just execute it with a command like `"node my.js"` for Node.JS.
+So first, let's see how to attach a script to the webpage.
+For server-side environments, you can just execute it with a command like `"node my.js"` for Node.JS.

 [cut]